top of page

 The answer to these questions is yes!

 Psychological Health and Safety practices can be developed and customized for your workplace community and easily blended with your existing Occupational Health and Safety policy and practice.
-From paper to practical onsite training and awareness education, QC Quintessence Consultation can help build resilience in individuals, strengthen “between” interpersonal communication and align workplace community Psychological Health and Safety practice to National Standards for Psychological Health and Safety.
+From paper to practical onsite training and awareness education, QC Quintessence Consultation can help build resilience in individuals, strengthen “between” interpersonal communication and align workplace community Psychological Health and Safety practice to National Standards for Psychological Health and Safety through prevention based practice.

 Remember the old adage – an ounce of prevention is worth a pound of cure.